top of page

 The 1990s: Amid the chaos of the post-socialist East, Andreas, an East German car mechanic, and Alexei, a border-crosser from the former Soviet Union, team up to smuggle German cars into Russia.
 Among the ruins of their former homeland, they try to build a new future — but the rules of the new capitalist game are ruthless: West German investors are buying up the former GDR, while corrupt border officials and merciless gangsters control the smuggling routes.
 Andreas and Alexei are brutally shaken out of their naïveté and forced to realize that they never stood a chance in this new world.

-Funded by "Hessen Film & Medien" and "HAB - Hessen Abschlussförderung", Risen from Ruins was successfully completed in July 2025 an is now in its festival distribution phase.
+Funded by "Hessen Film & Medien" and "HAB - Hessen Abschlussförderung", Risen from Ruins was successfully completed in July 2025 and celebrated its world premiere at the 59th Internationale Hofer Filmtage.
+Furthermore Risen from Ruins screened and ran in competitions at the renowned film festivals "Festival of Future Storytellers", "Bamberger Kurzfilmtage" and "Kasseler Dokfest" in 2025.

 “Risen from Ruins” is a stand-alone short fiction film but also serves as a proof-of-concept for a feature-length film.
 With Risen from Ruins, Harry Besel wants to showcase that the underlying material and themes of the film are perfect suited for a feature-length movie or a series concept.